dsccommunity/dsccommunity.org/content/blog/dsc-maintenance-windows.en.md

 }
 ```

 Now that the LCM does not run at all another schedule job is required that serves as an external trigger.
-This one is also created by the DscLcmContoller configuration and is the more interesting one.
+This one is also created by the DscLcmController configuration and is the more interesting one.

-The LCM controller script reads the registry values created by the DscLcmContoller configuration first.
+The LCM controller script reads the registry values created by the DscLcmController configuration first.
 Based upon that information, it decides whether the machine is in a maintenance window.
 Multiple maintenance windows are supported.

 It then checks if enough time has passed since the last time the LCM did run (AutoCorrectInterval, RefreshInterval and MonitorInterval).

 ##### Specific scenario

 Let’s assume it is Monday, August 8, 2019 around 20:00.
 The registry values printed above exclude this day completely from maintenance.
 The LCM will not do any work today.
 Let’s jump to August 10, 2019.
 This is a Wednesday and it is 01:00 in the morning.
-This time is in the maintenance window "WednesdayNight" so the DscLcmContoller script will move forward.
+This time is in the maintenance window "WednesdayNight" so the DscLcmController script will move forward.
 It then checks the timestamp stored in "LastAutoCorrect".
 Let’s assume the value is "08/04/2019 22:42:13" which makes sense, as August 4 was a Sunday and the server was in maintenance the whole day.
 The "AutoCorrectInterval" is set to 2 hours.
-As much more time than 2 hours has passed since the last run of the LCM, the DscLcmContoller script will trigger the LCM.
+As much more time than 2 hours has passed since the last run of the LCM, the DscLcmController script will trigger the LCM.
 This will happen just once on Wednesday as the maintenance window on Wednesday night is only 1,5 hours and the "AutoCorrectInterval" is 2 hours.
 The LCM will not be triggered until Sunday August 11.

 ### Logging